 - The personal circumstances, age and medical circumstances (including ill health and disabilities) of the Council Taxpayer, their partner and any dependants and any other occupants of the Council Taxpayer’s home.

 - The difficulty experienced by the Council Taxpayer, which prohibits them from being able to meet their Council Tax liability, and the likely length of time this difficulty will exist.

 - Shortfalls due to non-dependant deductions.

 - The income and expenditure of the Council Taxpayer, their partner and any dependants or other occupants of the Council Taxpayer’s home.

 - All income may be taken into account, including those which are disregarded when awarding Council Tax Support.

-- Whether the council taxpayer has already accessed or is engaging for assistance with budgeting and financial/debt management advice.
-An EHF award may not be made until the council taxpayer has accepted assistance either from us or a third party, such as the Citizens Advice Bureau or similar organisations, to enable them to manage their finances more effectively, including the termination of non essential expenditure.
+- Whether the Council Taxpayer has already accessed or is engaging for assistance with budgeting and financial/debt management advice.
+An EHF award may not be made until the Council Taxpayer has accepted assistance either from EDDC or third party, such as the Citizens Advice Bureau or similar organisations, to enable them to manage their finances more effectively, including the termination of non essential expenditure.

 - The length of time they have lived in the property.